-Hello and welcome to the page for your local Liberal Democrat council candidates for Bromley - Rhian Kanat, Sam Webber and Julie Ireland.
+Hello and welcome to the page for your local Liberal Democrat council candidates for Bromley - Rhian Kanat, Julie Ireland and Sam Webber.

 We're looking forward to the next few months of campaigning and want to hear from as many local residents as possible on how you think we can improve Bromley.
-We'll be out knocking doors and would love to hear your feedback; you can fill out our online resident survey here.
+We'll be out knocking on doors speaking to residents and would love to hear your feedback; you can fill out our online resident survey here.

 Who Are We?